mfractor/mfractor.github.io/docs/setup.md

 ##Uninstalling MFractor

 You can uninstall MFractor through the addin manager at any time.
-We'll be sad to see you go!

 Select the **Xamarin Studio** main menu and then **Addins**